-Dash is a prominent name in today’s crypto scene.
-It was one of the pioneer cryptocurrency projects that modified Bitcoin’s code, because they wanted to build on Bitcoin’s code to access the larger market.
+Dash is one of the pioneering cryptocurrency projects that modified Bitcoin’s code, hoping to access the larger market.

 The Dash project was launched in 2014, but it wasn’t just a modified version of Bitcoin.
 Dash had many features that were different from that of Bitcoin’s technology.
-There was a reason behind adding many new features to Dash.
-The founders aimed to make Dash transactions similar to how people transacted through traditional online payments.
+The founders aimed to make Dash transactions similar to traditional online payments.

 What is DASH? – A Quick Look Into Its Unique Features

-Two prominent features were added to Dash – InstantSend & PrivateSend.
-Both were pretty innovative.
-Let’s see how each of these features work:
+Two prominent, innovative features were added to Dash – InstantSend & PrivateSend.

 With InstantSend, Dash users did not have to wait for confirmation of the transaction.
 InstantSend enabled them to lock their funds by sending their cryptocurrencies to masternodes.
 The locking of funds happened even before it was recorded in the next block.

-PrivateSend must have already given you an idea about what this feature does.
-Yes, it helps separate the identity of a person sending cryptocurrency from their transactions.
-It obscures the trail of the transactions by mixing it along with other transactions.
+PrivateSend separates the identity of a person sending cryptocurrency from their transactions.
+It obscures the trail of the transactions by mixing with other transactions.
 The user has to send their cryptocurrency to masternodes to access this feature.

-Dash started providing staking to its users even before it became popular like it is today.
-Dash token holders could take part in deciding how the Dash blockchain operated.
+Dash was one of the earliest protocols to provide staking to its users.
+Holders could take part in deciding how the Dash blockchain operated.
 Dash went on to add many new features for the benefit of its user community.

 Dash has come a long way since its inception.
-Many of its operations such as marketing, development, and software infrastructure are partly run through contracts.
-The Dash team is working hard to bring many innovative features for the Dash community.
+Many of its operations such as marketing, development, and software infrastructure are partly run through contracts and the team is working hard to bring more innovative features to its community.

 A Short History